We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 Square gives you a clear overview of your stock catalog, stock counts, and purchase orders from its user-friendly dashboard.
 Source: Tech.co testing

 With 53% of organizations falling victim to payment fraud in 2023, Square also offers free fraud protection tools to protect businesses against fraudulent buyers.
 Square Risk Manager uses machine learning to automatically identify and block unusual payment patterns.
-The tool is customizable too.
-Businesses can view fraud activity through their analytics dashboard and set rules that automatically control when they accept payments.
+The tool is customizable too, and we were able to view fraud activity through our analytics dashboard and set rules that automatically control when they accept payments.

 The Square POS includes reports like this sales summary.
-Source: Tech.co user testing
+Source: Tech.co testing

 However, while Square’s modern software and fuss-free offering will lend itself well to smaller businesses, we did find the system to be slightly more clunky than alternatives like Toast and Clover.
-For this reason, we wouldn’t recommend the system for established businesses that need to serve high-volumes of customers quickly.
+For this reason, we wouldn’t recommend the system for established businesses that need to serve high-volumes of customers quickly, such as busy fast-food restaurants.

-Aside from access to a range of POS features, free users are also entitled to a free Square card reader for Magstripe – a magnetic stripe reader for swiping credit cards.
+In terms of hardware, users are entitled to a free Square card reader for Magstripe – a magnetic stripe reader for swiping credit cards.
 The card reader, which connects seamlessly with Square’s POS app, accepts swipe payments and is compatible with iOS and Android devices.

-Square’s free Magstripe reader provides smaller vendors with a great opportunity to get selling for free, but if you’re looking to unlock extra streams of revenue with contactless and chip-and-pin payments, you’ll need to upgrade to the Square Reader ($59) or the touch screen Square Terminal ($299).
+Square’s free Magstripe reader provides smaller vendors with a great opportunity to get selling for free.
+But if you’re looking to unlock extra streams of revenue with contactless and chip-and-pin payments, you’ll need to upgrade to the Square Reader ($59) or the touch screen Square Terminal ($299), both of which you’ll have to buy separately and don’t come included with the free plan.

-If basic features won’t cut it for you, you’re also able to trial out Square’s Retail and Restaurant plans for free for the first 30-days.
+If basic features won’t cut it for you, you can always trial out Square’s paid plans for free for the first 30-days.

 Who should use Square?